 Planning a Visit

 Domaine Camille Thiriet is located at 114 Grande Rue, 21700 Corgoloin.
 The domaine holds a 2025 Pearl 2 Star Prestige rating, which provides a quality anchor for those building a Côte de Nuits itinerary.
-No website or confirmed telephone number is listed in our current database, so prospective visitors should seek current contact information through regional wine associations or through direct local enquiry.
-The village is leading visited as part of a wider Côte de Nuits programme rather than as a standalone destination; pairing it with a broader exploration of Corgoloin's producers provides the comparative context to understand what the domaine's wines are doing relative to their immediate neighbours.
+Appointments are required, so prospective visitors should contact the domaine in advance.
+The village is best visited as part of a wider Côte de Nuits programme.

 How It Stacks Up